javimcasas/OceanStor-Documentation/docs/index.md

 # Home

-Welcome to the official Huawei Storage documentation.
+Welcome to the Huawei Storage documentation.
 This guide provides detailed instructions and best practices for managing and configuring Huawei Storage solutions.

 ## Table of Contents